 MiniSAS cables are used to connect the MMFE and L1DDC and ADDC.
-The cable has been shown to provide good signal transmission over several meters up to 200 MHz.
+The cable has been shown to provide good signal transmission over several meters beyond 200 MHz.
+Some early measurements are included in the supporting material (folder).
+The MiniSAS cable is in operation with the Altera Cyclone IV and Xilinx Spartan 6 FPGA.